 Ribosome heterogeneity in F. tularensis

-Whereas zinc is known to trigger paralogous ribosomal proteins, resulting in ribosomal state switching leading to heterogenous ribosomes, in F. tularensis the three homologs of bS21 lead to natural-state heterogenous ribosomes.
+Whereas zinc is known to trigger paralogous ribosomal proteins, resulting in ribosomal state switching leading to heterogenous ribosomes, in F. tularensis the three homologs of bS21 lead to heterogenous ribosomes.
 Further, rather than a trigger event, it is instead proposed that the mechanism behind ribosomal heterogeneity within F. tularensis is based on a system of autoregulation (Figure 6).
 Specifically, this autoregulation is shown by transcript reads mapped to the F. tularensis MMS operon showing that in cells lacking bS21-2, there is substantially more transcript of the rest of the operon.
-This phonotype is fixed by all three homologs.
+This phenotype is fixed by all three homologs.